arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

 - **Marker**: Small upside-down triangle (drawn on the fly) in corresponding color based on serial order
 - **Directional message**: Always visible "Click to place a point" when no points selected
 - Clicking anywhere on map places a point
-- NDVI overlay loads for selected points using small bbox around each point (not full viewport)
+- Index overlay loads for selected points using small bbox around each point (not full viewport)

 #### Info Panel (when one or more points selected)